Carmen Perea

-Carmen Perea Alcalá (born 3 May 1952) is a Spanish former professional tennis player.
+Carmen Perea Alcalá (born 3 May 1952) is a former professional tennis player from Spain.

 Biography

 Perea was born in Melilla, an autonomous Spanish city on the African continent.
-She later moved to Málaga and then at the age of 18 settled in Barcelona.
+She later moved to Málaga, and at tage 18, settled in Barcelona.

-From 1973 to 1983 she appeared in 29 Federation Cup ties for Spain, winning 19 matches overall.
+From 1973 to 1983, she appeared in 29 Federation Cup ties for Spain, winning 19 matches overall.
 One of her singles wins over was West German Sylvia Hanika in 1980.
-During this period she was the top female player in Spain and won nine Spanish Tennis Championships, in a run which included ten successive finals.
+During this period, she was the top female player in Spain, and she won nine Spanish Tennis Championships in a run that included 10 successive finals.
 She featured regularly in the main draw of the French Open and played doubles at Wimbledon and the US Open.

-Since retiring from professional tennis she has worked as a tennis coach and tournament director.
-She was the personal coach of Patricia Medrado in the 1980s and more recently has coached Nuria Llagostera.
+Since retiring from professional tennis, she has worked as a tennis coach and tournament director.
+She was the coach of Patricia Medrado in the 1980s and more recently coached Nuria Llagostera.